If the police perform a search without probable cause, it violates the Fourth Amendment.

 The area they are allowed to search is known as the area within “lunging distance” that courts believe must be searched for officer safety.
 This could include looking around the inside of a vehicle, a backpack, or the room in which they arrested someone, for instance.
 This could lead to discovery of a great deal of other evidence.

-If your property was searched by law enforcement with or without a search warrant and you were charged with a crime, consult with an experienced and aggressive criminal defense lawyer to understand your legal rights.
+If your property was searched by law enforcement with or without a search warrant and you were charged with a crime, consult with experienced and aggressive Phoenix criminal defense attorneys to understand your legal rights.
 Many lawyers will offer a free initial consultation so that you can see if they are right for you.